-A+B+C+

-A+B-C+

-A+B+C-

-A+B-C-

-A-B-C+

-A-B-C-

-A-B+C+

-A-B+C-

 In the table, we include the number of companies for each combination, the average duration and the average age.
 We replicate it for each type of companies and based on this, we can find the groups that have the highest durations and the lowest ones and their properties.
 We obtain the properties of the resilient firms and of the ones not resilient.
 At this stage of the analysis, we know what structure has to be imitated and what structure has to be avoided.
 The results from this analysis give indications to companies on how to increase their resilience.

 Computational example